lachlandeer/movie-data-documentation/crosswalk/Readme-crosswalk.md

 ├── mojo_nielsen.csv
 └── numbers_mojo.csv
 ```
+\\

-For instance, the `hsx_mojo.csv` file includes a simple mapping of identifiers as shown below.
+For instance, the `hsx_mojo.csv` file includes a mapping of movie identifiers as shown below.

 ```
 | movie_id         | symbol            |